johnatas-x/Jean-Piarre-Foucault/README.md

 ## Disclaimer
 This is a **fun project** – no financial advice here.
 And as for winning, well, *good luck*. 🎰

+> [!IMPORTANT]
+>**Jean-Piarre Foucault** is a work in progress, but what’s here is fully functional and already delivers *almost-beautiful* predictions.
+The journey to perfecting lottery insights is just beginning, and this project will keep evolving – expect continuous updates and improvements throughout 2025.
+Stay tuned, because the best is yet to come! 🎉